Master of Arts (Writing and Literature)

 6 credit points of cross-disciplinary study comprising of -

-ALW740Foundations in Writing
+ALL743Foundations in Writing and Literature

 Plus 2 credit points of Literature units (Children's Literature and/or Literary Studies)